Welcome to Florida: Meet Busch Gardens’ adorable residents

 Two brand new encounters were recently added where guests can meet rhinos and a sloth.

-Curator of rhinos and hoofstock Jason Green spoke to 8 On Your Side about the importance of seeing the animals while visiting Busch Gardens.
+Curator of rhinos and hoostock Jason Green spoke to 8 On Your Side about the importance of seeing the animals while visiting Busch Gardens.

 “It’s important to go on the rollercoasters.
 The shows are great.
 The food is good.
 But also you get an opportunity to get a lot of guests who may not have a lot of experience with animals and if you’re up close to an animal that weighs anywhere from 2 to 4,000 pounds, and you know, there’s maybe only a couple thousand left on the planet, and you’re not moved in some way… It definitely changes your perspective on these animals so quickly and so that’s such a great opportunity for these guests to see our animals up close,” he told us.